 Jeff Z. Klein, a Buffalo native who spent 18 years at The New York Times as a reporter and editor and has authored several books, has been coordinating the Niagara Frontier Heritage Project.
 The mini-dramas focus on a variety of topics that range from civil rights and women’s rights to Native American issues and the influx of immigrants.

 “Heritage Moments” give listeners a glimpse into the past, told through a contemporary lens.
 Some local schools are even working to integrate selected “Heritage Moments” into their local history classes.

-More than two dozen milestones in local history will be showcased over the next year.
+Fifty-two milestones in local history will be showcased over the next year.
 This is a history of soldiers, housewives, artists and chieftains; drinkers, brawlers, lovers and heroes; immigrants and first responders; spies and athletes.
 The segments air throughout the week on “All Things Considered,” “Here and Now” and “Weekend Edition.”

 You can listen to every episode and read complete write-ups of each story at wbfo.org.